najnesnaj/pinetime-zephyr/manual/_build/markdown/fota/smp_svr.md

 Now that the SMP server is running on your pinetime, you are able to communicate with it using mcumgr.

-You might want to test “OTA DFU”, or Over-The-Air Device Firmware Upgrade.
+You might want to test "OTA DFU", or Over-The-Air Device Firmware Upgrade.

 To do this, build a second sample (following the steps below) to verify it is sent over the air and properly flashed into slot-1, and then